There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 So one day, the archery gods had enough and created something called a backstop.

-Today it has become an essential component of the total backyard archery experience.
+Today it has become a must-have part of the total backyard archery experience.

 A godsend for beginners, a backstop stops your arrow before they stray far off than the actual target and saves not only time but lives as it doesn’t let arrows stray off and hit someone.